NotNite/GDWeave/README.md

 ## How?

 GDWeave uses a Rust proxy DLL to start a C# library in the target game's address space, then hooks functions in the Godot engine itself.
 It then parses the GDScript "bytecode" (really a syntax tree) and runs its own processors over it, rebuilding it in place.

-Given that this is a proof of concept, it's suggested to drag this into a proper cross-platform solution spanning multiple Godot versions, if you (the reader) decide to use this work.

 ## Why not fork Godot?